 This may seem like common sense and that I’m ‘teaching my grandmother to suck eggs’ but the earliest lessons children learn about communication happen at home, and it seems they make a difference.

-So what to do, what you say, and HOW you say it – teaches your children how to communicate with others as you are your child’s primary role model and they are watching, listening and learning from you ALL the time.
+So what you do, what you say, and HOW you say it – teaches your children how to communicate with others as you are your child’s primary role model and they are watching, listening and learning from you ALL the time.

 A number of experimental studies have reported that unpopular children improve their status with their school peers after they’ve been trained and taught “active listening.”